LAFS.3.W.1.1Archived Standard

 Who's Who?:

-Students will collect evidence from nonfiction books and the internet to show the importance of a historical figure.
+Students will collect evidence from informational texts and the internet to show the importance of a historical figure.
+Students will conduct research, write an expository paragraph, and provide and receive peer feedback on their writing.

 Type: Lesson Plan